 5. Slow down

 Don’t say “it will all be fine.”
-Say “I can see it feels really bad for you right now,” and let her keep talking about it.
+Say “I can see it feels really bad for you right now,” and let them keep talking about it.
 This is how we build emotional connection.
 The result is that our children feel truly seen and understood by us, which is every child’s deepest wish.